 Chinese tradition divides the year into 12 parts, each associated with one of the 12 animals of the Chinese zodiac.
 A person's character and personality are supposedly influenced by their birth sign.

-I've scouted the 2016 parade route for the best spots.
-Here are the results.
+I've scouted the 2017 parade route for the best viewing spots.
+Here are the results, with photos.